 According to experts, synthetic hair is actually best colored with "a fabric dye, or something similar," but even then, the results are iffy (and definitely not advisable to try at home).

 1. Make Sure It Is Virgin Human Hair

 So, if your weave is made from natural human hair, then congrats!
-Because human hair is the best type of hair which can be colored.AndThrough the test, Brazilian human hair, Peruvian human hair and Indian human hair are the best virgin human hair which are best for coloring.
+Because human hair is the best type of hair that can be colored.AndThrough the test, Brazilian human hair, Peruvian human hair, and Indian human hair are the best virgin human hair which is best for coloring.

 2. Know Your Color Limits

 For your first time, opt for a subtle shade change (like a warmer/cooler shade, or a bright, unexpected color), rather than a major change, which will "help prevent dryness, damage, and possible breakage.
 So yes, those dreams of getting platinum highlights, or going from jet-black to white-blonde in a day, will have to be achieved at the salon.

 And whatever you do, don't you dare pick up a bottle of bleach.
 It's way too risky to try by yourself.
 Lifting your hair color (aka lightening it) should only ever be left to the pros as they know how to treat whatever situation that may come up.

 If your hair weave is made of Brazilian, Indian, or Peruvian virgin hair, you can choose ombreT1B4#27 & dark brown.
 All of these colors are suitable for these hair types.
 Because you are not needed to bleach the hair first.
 Bleaching by yourself will be a risk and may damage your hair weave.
 So we do not advise you to choose 613# or blonde color.

 Even if your hair bundles were a rack (or more!), that doesn't mean you have to spend a ton on your at-home color, too.